"Dreaming of Maui's sunny shores? April is the sweet spot for beach weather. Relax on the sand and forget the world for a while."

 Why Visit Maui?

-Maui mesmerizes as Hawaii's most romantic island where the legendary Road to Hana serpentines past 600+ curves and 54 bridges through rainforest waterfalls, Haleakalā's 3,055-meter dormant volcano hosts above-the-clouds sunrises, and Ka'anapali Beach's golden sands meet water so clear snorkelers spot sea turtles from shore.
+Maui absolutely mesmerizes as Hawaii's most romantic and adventure-packed island where the legendary winding Road to Hana serpentines dramatically past roughly 600 tight curves and around 50 one-lane bridges through lush rainforest with cascading waterfalls, Haleakalā's massive 3,055-meter (10,023-foot) dormant volcano hosts unforgettable above-the-clouds sunrises from its summit crater, and Ka'anapali Beach's pristine golden sands meet impossibly turquoise water so crystal-clear that snorkelers easily spot green sea turtles (honu) gliding gracefully from shore.
 The Valley Isle (pop.
-165,000) compresses Hawaii's diversity into 1,883 km²—Wailea's luxury resorts and golf courses, Paia's hippie surf town, and Upcountry's rolling ranch land all accessible within 90-minute drives.
+165,000 permanent residents, though tourist numbers often double that) remarkably compresses all of Hawaii's incredible diversity into just 1,883 square kilometers—Wailea's ultra-luxury resorts with championship golf courses and $1,000+ per night suites, Pa'ia's laid-back hippie surf town filled with organic cafés and beachy boutiques, and Upcountry's rolling ranch land with lavender farms and cowboys all accessible within comfortable 90-minute scenic drives across varied microclimates.

 What to Do